centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

    - **Type:** Asset
    - **Filter:** search=field:value

-## Configuration Item management

-You can enter the name of the host or host group to which the stream connector belongs as a Configuration Item.
-If the ticket is open on several hosts at the same time, only common host groups will be listed.

 ## Testing the connector

 To help you analyze problems, use the following curl commands to test the stream connector.

-> Note that you must adapt the following commands with your own values.
+Note that you must adapt the following commands with your own values.
 For instance, ``<easy_vista_address>`` should be replaced with the address of your EasyVista server.

 The commands below assume that you are using the Bearer token authentication method.
 If you use the standard authentication method (user and password), you need to replace ``-H 'Authorization: Bearer`` with ``-u ':'``.

+> The commands below are given as examples.

 ### Test the opening of a ticket